TTI-DEL/Lab/_people/subject_zero.md

 - Subject Zero has never once done the dishes in the lab.
 - Konrad got a banner for the lab and put it up above our door.
 One night, Subject Zero added names of old mathematicians, mischievously mixing in the name of one lab member.
 - Subject Zero had a character in Mortal Kombat named after him.
-- Subject Zero has inspired many Kording Lab members.
+- Subject Zero has inspired many Design Engineering members.

 <hr>